 Claims History

-A clean claims history over 3-5 years results in lower premiums.
-Frequent goods damage claims, property damage claims, or vehicle accidents will increase your costs.
+Three to five years of clean claims data supports lower premiums.
+Frequent goods damage claims, property damage incidents or vehicle accidents will push renewal costs higher.
 Maintaining detailed records of each move helps manage claim frequency.

 🛡️